webplatform/docs/tutorials/More_about_the_document_head/index.md

 ---
-title: More about the document head
+title: 'More about the document head'
 tags:
   - Pages
   - with